After you die, and before your funeral, you may want to give family and friends the option to visit your body to pay their last respects.

 A funeral director's fee for this service today, is anywhere between £100 and £250.
 The cost usually goes up if this service is required out of normal working hours.

-The option to visiting your body is not included and cannot be added at a later date to the lowest cost Direct Cremation or a Direct Burial service. (i.e. a cremation or burial service with no-one in attendance).
+The option to visiting your body is not included and cannot be added at a later date to the lowest cost Direct Cremation or a Direct Burial service (i.e. a cremation or burial service with no-one in attendance).

 If you consider a viewing to be a valuable element of the grieving process for loved ones, you can specify whether you'd like to be dressed in a funeral gown or in your own clothes.
 Mourners often find it comforting to see the deceased in familiar clothing.
 You can leave this sort of detail for your family in our Funeral Wishes Planner which is free to download.

-Typically prepaid funeral plans that include this option are more expensive than other funeral plans in a provider's range.
+Prepaid funeral plans that include this option are more expensive than other funeral plans in a provider's range.
 To keep the cost of a funeral plan down, you could consider a plan without this service and your family could pay for it at the time of the funeral.
 You would need to check the terms and conditions of the funeral plan to see if this would be possible.